bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_7/exercise_7.md

 ## Part 1: Defining the `question` struct
 You’ll begin by implementing a basic `question` struct.
 This struct should include the following (attribute and method names must match exactly).

 In the starter code, we’ve provided an example question (q1) and some tests to be sure that you defined the question struct and its methods properly.
-Feel free to add more tests.

-### Required Attributes
+### Required Fields

 | Name        | Type   | Description                        |
 |-------------|--------|------------------------------------|